Tennessee RN to MSN Programs

 Tuition and Cost of Attendance

 The cost of an RN to MSN program in Tennessee varies from school to school, and also depends on whether the student is going to school full- or part-time and taking online or in-person courses.
-For instance, tuition for graduate level nursing programs at Carson-Newman University is $600 per credit hour, and tuition for the MSN program at Vanderbilt University is currently $1,454 per credit hour.
+For instance, tuition for graduate level nursing programs at Carson-Newman University is around $600 per credit hour, and tuition for the MSN program at Vanderbilt University is roughly $1.,500 per credit hour.
 It's important to keep in mind that tuition costs do not include additional course fees, or out-of-pocket expenses like books and course materials.
 Tuition costs are subject to change at any time, so make sure to check on the current costs with your school of choice before making your final program decision.

 An MSN degree is a gateway to a variety of career opportunities for RNs in Tennessee.
 From administrative and management positions to educator and direct patient care roles, the MSN-educated nurse has a number of career paths to choose from.
 The following are just a few nursing careers that require an MSN: